voelzmo/codex/aws.md

 make: *** [manifest] Error 5
 ```

 Drat.
-Luckily, a lot of these are duplicates, most likely from a
-`(( grab ... ))` operation.
-Let's focus on the `$.meta` subtree,
-since that's where most parameters are defined in Genesis
+Let's focus on the `$.meta` subtree, since that's where most parameters are defined in
-templates:
+Genesis templates:

 ```
 - $.meta.aws.access_key: Please supply an AWS Access Key